medic/cht-core/README.md

 ### Loading Data

-Loading your form definitions in the settings interface is suported but you can also do that from command line.
+Loading your form definitions in the settings interface is supported but you can also do that from command line.

 ```